Kate Nicholl

-Kate Siobhan Nicholl (born 4 May 1988) is a Northern Irish politician who is an MLA for Belfast South and who served as the 79th Lord Mayor of Belfast from June 2021 until her election as an MLA in May 2022.
-She is a member of the Alliance Party of Northern Ireland.
-She was the first Lord Mayor in recent history not to be born in the United Kingdom or Ireland.
+Kate Siobhan Nicholl (born 4 May 1988) is a Northern Irish politician for the Alliance Party, serving as a Member of the Legislative Assembly (MLA) for Belfast South since 2022.

+Before her election to the assembly, Nicholl was the 79th Lord Mayor of Belfast, having been elected in June 2021.
+She was the first Lord Mayor in recent history not to be born in the United Kingdom or Republic of Ireland.

+Nicholl was an unsuccessful candidate in the 2024 Alliance Party deputy leadership election.

 Early life

 Nicholl was born in Marondera, Zimbabwe.
 Her father comes from County Down and her mother Helen comes from South Africa, where her family was involved in anti-Apartheid activism.
 They left Zimbabwe in 2000 when Kate was 12 after violence broke out, moving to Belfast.
 She studied at Methodist College Belfast, and worked as an advisor to the Alliance Party's Anna Lo.

 Political career

-Early career (2014-2021)
+Early career (2014–2021)

 Nicholl ran as one of two Alliance Party candidates, alongside Andrew Muir, for the constituency of Hollywood and Clandeboye in the North Down and Ards Borough Council, as a part of the 2014 local elections.
 She placed sixth; missing out on the fifth seat by just under 200 votes to the DUP's Jennifer Gilmore.

 On 3 June 2016, Nicholl was co-opted onto Belfast City Council to fill the vacant position left after Paula Bradshaw of the Alliance Party was elected to the Northern Ireland Assembly in May 2016 to represent Belfast South.
 In May 2019, she was elected outright, topping the poll in the Balmoral constituency.